Patriots-Chiefs, Saints-Rams in conference championships

 “This is what we work for,” Chiefs linebacker Dee Ford said.
 “We just want to keep this thing rolling.
 Enjoy it now but keep it rolling.”

-AP Sports Writers Kyle Hightower in Foxborough, Mass., Greg Beacham in Thousand Oaks, Calif., and Dave Skretta in Kansas City, Mo., contributed to this report.
+AP Pro Football Writer Barry Wilner and AP Sports Writers Greg Beacham in Thousand Oaks, Calif., Kyle Hightower in Foxborough, Mass., Brett Martel in New Orleans and Dave Skretta in Kansas City, Mo., contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL